andrewguy/lecture_content/README.md

 A lot of this content is created using the [Manim animation engine (Community Edition)](https://github.com/ManimCommunity/manim/).

-Some of these animations are a work-in-progress - please be aware of this if you render these yourself.
+Some of these animations are a work-in-progress - please be aware that you may not be getting a finished product if you render these yourself.